 This guide explains how to finish laminate flooring edges in six simple steps, which any semi-competent DIYer can follow.

-Note: We’re focusing specifically on edges rather than installing laminate flooring as a whole.
+Note: We’re focusing specifically on edges rather than laying laminate flooring.

 Tools and Materials